Keith Onishi knew moving his family from Virginia to South America would be an adjustment. But not like this.

 It was the fall of 2002, and a national strike had hit Venezuela.
 Fed up with President Hugo Chavez, many citizens closed down their businesses and protested.
 Keith and his family of five were caught in the chaos, wondering if food and electricity would soon be unavailable.

-As American missionaries with Campus Crusade for Christ, Keith and his wife, Sheri, had committed to lead a college ministry in Maracaibo, a city of 2 million people known for its booming oil industry.
+As American missionaries with Cru, Keith and his wife, Sheri, had committed to lead a college ministry in Maracaibo, a city of 2 million people known for its booming oil industry.
 Also along for the ride were their three children -- at the time all under age 10.

 With the strike in effect, even the college campuses had shut down.
 Fearing for their safety, many Americans left the country.
 Naturally, many students asked Keith and Sheri, "Are you also going to leave?"

 "No, this is our home now," Keith told them.
 And he meant it.
 The strike ended three months later, but the Onishis had proven they were in Venezuela to stay.